 It was well after Christmas when he stopped falling asleep as soon as he got home every day.
 He would actually sleep until the next morning.
 If he had homework, I had to get him up early to do it before school.
 I barely got to spend 15-30 minutes with him.
 Certainly not enough time!

 4. I like my kids I know.
 Call me crazy, but I’m the mom that cries when summer is over.

 Do they drive me crazy?
 Yes, of course!
 You can’t come to my house without hearing “mum mum mum.” a hundred times or Geno and Emma arguing about something.

 But you also can’t come to my house without seeing how much they love each other.
 Just yesterday, Geno built Emma’s Lego set she got for Christmas while she was sleeping.
 He said he wanted to surprise her because she is his sister and he loves her.

 My kids brighten my day and time goes by way too fast.
-Once they can independently dress themselves, feed themselves and are potty trained, it feels like you blink and they are teenagers.
+Once they can independently get dressed, feed themselves and are potty trained, it feels like you blink and they are teenagers.
 And before you know it, they are adults and move out and have families of their own.